MEAN-Script-Org/Autowise-Loan-Tracker/README.md

 To change permissions, access the *user permissions view* as a super admin.
 Here you may search for an existing user based on name or username and change their role to customer, admin, or super admin.
 You may also delete User accounts (note that deleted accounts _may not be recovered_)

 ![Permissions](documentation/images/User_Permissions_change_view.png)
+> _This is a screenshot of the admin user permissions page.
+On this page super admins can change the status of any user to a regular customer, admin, or super admin, as well as delete users completely.

 # Technical details